hackerschoice/gsocket/README.md

 6. Retain access after reboot

-The easiest way to retain access to a remote system is to use [the automated deploy script](https://www.gsocket.io/deploy).
-Alternatively the following tricks can be used to achieve the same:
+The easiest way to retain access to a remote system is by using [the automated deploy script](https://www.gsocket.io/deploy).
+Alternatively the following can be used to achieve the same:

 Combine what you have learned so far and make your backdoor restart after reboot (and as a hidden service obfuscated as *rsyslogd*).
 Use any of the start-up scripts, such as */etc/rc.local*:
 ```